SunCents Logo SunCents

 Incentives & Tax Credits

-• Florida Sales Tax Exemption: You will not pay Florida's 6% sales tax on your solar energy system.
+• State Sales Tax Exemption: You do not have to pay Florida's 6% sales tax on the purchase of your solar energy system, reducing the upfront cost immediately.

 Policy Status